jwoLondon/vastchallenge2019/README.md

-# vastchallenge2019
+# VAST Challenge 2019

-Literate Visualization documents for the 2019 VAST challenge
+## Disaster at St Himark

+For details of the challenge, see the official [VAST Challenge 2019 pages](https://vast-challenge.github.io/2019/).